Tach-Ignite/tach-ra-web/docs/environment_variables.md

 ## Automated Deployment

 All environment variables and secrets can be deployed automatically using `pnpm deploy-env-vars`.
-Running this script will deploy all environment variables from `.env.dev` and all secrets from `.env.secrets.dev` to:
+Depending on which lines are uncommented in this script, it can deploy all environment variables from `.env.local` and all secrets from `.env.secrets.local` to:

 - Github
 - Amplify
-- SSM, with tight integration to SST automation.
+- SSM, with tight integration to SST automation

 To run this script, you must be authenticated via SSO to AWS as an admin and be authenticated to github with admin repo permissions.
 See [Infrastructure](./infrastructure.md) for more details on how to authenticate.